 The need for antivirus software has been drilled into people’s minds.
 The average Joe knows, at the very minimum, that s/he needs to have some kind of antivirus protection.
 All antivirus software programs, more or less, offer the same kind of basic protection from malware.
-This protection includes system scans, quarantining and deleting malicious or suspicious programs, scanning processes, real-time protection and heuristic analysis.
-Some antivirus are designed to prevent system penetration while others do a better job cleaning up after an attack.
+This protection includes system scans, quarantining, and deleting malicious or suspicious programs, scanning processes, real-time protection, and heuristic analysis.
+Some antivirus is designed to prevent system penetration while others do a better job cleaning up after an attack.
 But, despite the touted benefits of antivirus software, there are some things that an antivirus simply cannot protect you from.

 Let’s examine some of these risks and how they can be mitigated.

 1. Infected devices on the same network